Nick Griffin: 2004–2006

+2025

+In November 2025, Griffin appeared at Westminster Magistrates' Court in a private prosecution brought by the Campaign Against Antisemitism.
+It was alleged that in 2021 he shared on social media a cartoon that was "threatening, abusive or insulting", featuring a giant spider with a Star of David on its head.

 Public debates

 Following his election as BNP leader, Griffin was invited to participate in debates at several universities.
 In November 2002, the Cambridge Union Society invited him to take part in a debate the following January.
 Titled "This house believes that Islam is a threat to the west", the resolution was controversial; alongside more moderate speakers, one of those invited was Abu Hamza al-Masri, a fundamentalist Muslim cleric.
 Some participants threatened to withdraw, and several official bodies criticised the invitations.
 The two had met earlier in the year, in a debate chaired by Rod Liddle, then editor of BBC Radio 4's Today programme.
 He was also invited by the Cambridge Forum to a debate on extremism in December 2002, with Liberal Democrat MP Lembit Öpik.
 The venue was changed twice after protests from property owners, but the threat of a violent confrontation between the Anti-Nazi League and BNP supporters forced the president of the Cambridge Forum, Chris Paley, to cancel the event.
 Paley called the decision an "own goal" for the values of free speech, and Öpik criticised it, emphasising his belief in "people's right to make their own decisions in a democracy".

 In February 2005, Griffin was asked to take part in a debate on multiculturalism at the University of St Andrews in Scotland.
 He was invited by the president of the students' debating society, who said "We believe that the only way to get the truth of what the BNP are saying and to combat them is to do it in public in a debate."
 The move was attacked by anti-racist groups, some of whom refused to participate in the discussion.
 Griffin said "I am coming up because I was invited by the students at the university because they have a debate on an intelligent subject on which I have something to say.
 The people against it are the usual bunch of people who cannot win the argument and refuse to stand on a platform."
 The society withdrew the invitation before the event was to take place.

 In May 2007, Griffin was invited to address a meeting at the University of Bath by politics student and BNP youth leader Danny Lake.
 Lake wanted Griffin to visit the university and explain the BNP's policies to lecturers and students.
 The invitation was viewed by some as an attempt by the party to establish a foothold on the university campus.
 Eleven union general secretaries wrote to the university's vice-chancellor and asked her to reconsider the decision to allow the meeting.
 A large protest was planned, and following students' concerns over their personal safety, the University cancelled the invitation.